How To Accept Credit Card Payments As a Small Business

 What is the cheapest way to take credit card payments?

-If you’re wondering how to accept credit card payments without it costing an arm and a leg, the answer will depend on the number of transactions you handle monthly.
+The answer depends on the number of transactions you handle monthly.
 The cheapest solution, in the long run, is setting up a merchant account.

 However, the monthly or per-transaction fees can be costly if you’re just starting out.
 If this is the case, go with a PSP solution until you establish enough transactions for a merchant account to pay off.